 Getting from Coron to Boracay by public transport

-- Ferry from Bulalacao to Caticlan: operated by FastCat at 10:00 AM and 10:00 PM.
-It’s 780 pesos in economy class.
-They take 3–4 hours to arrive.
+5. Ferry from Bulalacao to Caticlan: FastCat ferries are scheduled to depart at 10:00 AM and 10:00 PM.
+The economy fare is 780 pesos.
+The crossing takes 3–4 hours.